This guide explains how to configure a recurring transaction. It is intended for advanced users.

 - You can use merge fields, such as <<CurrentMonthYear>>, for record Titles, Notes, Descriptions, and Additional Info.
 (For details, click the Merge Fields link on the Configuration tab.)

 - The flag to "Automatically open the <record> after creation" must be marked in order for certain fields on subsequent tabs to be active.

 - For orders, invoices, POs, and purchases, you can specify an existing template to use for populating the line item codes.
 Note: If the template used is updated before the next transaction date, the next generated order will include the updated items.

 At the bottom-right, the highlighted link will display the next required tab: related record generation, then Scheduling & Termination.

-This section lets you automate the creation of records related to the primary recurring transaction (e.g. invoices, disbursements, receipts, etc).
+This section lets you automate the creation of records related to the primary recurring transaction (e.g. invoices, receipts, purchases, disbursements, etc).
 You can specify whether aACE should automatically open/post these related records.

 Scheduling & Termination